As Pandemic Imperils Elections, Democrats Clash With Trump on Voting Changes

 WASHINGTON — A showdown is taking shape in Congress over how far Washington should go in expanding voting access to respond to the coronavirus pandemic, with Democrats pressing to add new options for voters and President Trump and Republicans resisting changes they say could harm their election prospects in November.

-The confusion and court fights over Wisconsin’s primary election on Tuesday only bolstered Democrats’ determination to add new voting requirements for November’s general election to the next stage of coronavirus relief legislation, a move that Mr. Trump and Republican leaders have vowed to oppose.
+Democrats are determined to add new voting requirements for November’s general election to the next stage of coronavirus relief legislation, a move that Mr. Trump and Republican leaders have vowed to oppose.
+But it is one that Democrats believe is necessary and all the more urgent in light of the confusion and court fights surrounding Wisconsin’s elections on Tuesday.

 Democrats argue that changes are imperative, and Congress must make them now before it will be too late to put them in place for the November balloting.